Ministry of Sound: Fitness

 The fitness studio (previously the club's back-of-house vault where the alcohol was stored) opened in February 2017.
 The concept takes a club-style sound system and lighting rig and pairs it with a bespoke, instructor-led high intensity interval workout.
 Classes run from Monday to Sunday, and an on-site bar offers a range of drinks from protein shakes to alcoholic cocktails.

 Music publishing

 The music publishing business was established in 2015.
 It is independent of the record label that was acquired by Sony Music, and is headed up by Ben Bodie.
 The current roster of artists includes Mura Masa, iLL BLU, Will Arcane, KDA and John Calvert.

 Record label

 Ownership

-On 10 August 2016, it was announced that Ministry of Sound's A&R and compilations recorded music business had been acquired by Sony Music.
-Rights to all recordings under the Ministry of Sound name are now held and mostly distributed by Sony Music (excluding London Grammar catalogue which is distributed by Universal Music Group in most of the world and Because Music in France), with the remaining Ministry of Sound businesses retained within the original group.
+In August 2016, Ministry of Sound's A&R and compilations recorded music business were acquired by Sony Music.
+Rights to all recordings under the Ministry of Sound name are now held and mostly distributed by Sony Music, excluding the London Grammar catalogue which is distributed by Universal Music Group in most of the world and Because Music in France, with the remaining Ministry of Sound businesses retained within the original group.

 Ministry of Sound was an independent record label split into two divisions: Artist & Repertoire and Compilations.